-The syllabus is divided into 4 main sections:-
+The syllabus is divided into four main sections:

-Section A: the generic knowledge, skills and competencies that need to be acquired during training audit

-Section B: the specialist knowledge to be acquired within each discipline

-Section C: the skills and competencies required to carry out research, development and professional development, taking personal responsibility, and working autonomously in complex and unpredictable situations.

-Section D: Leadership skills and competencies
+- Section A: the generic knowledge, skills and competencies that need to be acquired during training. - Section B: the specialist knowledge within each discipline. - Section C: the skills and competencies required to carry out research, development and audit. - Section D: leadership skills and competencies.

-By the end of training the specialist should be able to foster a lifelong habit of continuous
+By the end of training, the specialist should be able to foster a lifelong habit of CPD, taking personal responsibility, and working autonomously in complex and unpredictable situations.

-A. Laboratory Medicine: generic knowledge, skills and competencies viruses
+A. Laboratory Medicine: generic knowledge, skills and competencies